ConnorFriday-code/Pharos-Computers/README.md

 <h4>Index hero</h4>

--Image is large enough to grab users attention but the slightly darkened tone prevents it being too obnoxious
+-The image is large enough to grab users attention but the slightly darkened tone prevents it being too obnoxious

--The contact/phone number having full hue with strongly contrasting text colours draws the eye to it
+-The contact/phone number having a full hue with strongly contrasting text colours draws the eye to it

--The background image being of the store sign already plants a image of the store in the users mind, as well as listing services the store provides
+-The background image of the store sign already plants an image of the store in the user's mind, as well as listing services the store provides

 ![Hero mobile](readme-images/end-result-images/Hero-sm.PNG)